Welcome to our life of Family German Shepherds!

 Family Raised Quality German Shepherds

-This is the regal and truly versatile dog that I believe it was intended to be.
-My aim is to take all these strong structures, high intelligence, instincts and stable temperaments and breed them back into the mainstream German Shepherds meant for families, and hopefully bring back the trait of instinctual intelligence of the dogs I knew from long ago.
+This is the regal and versatile dog that I believe it was intended to be.
+My aim is to take all these strong structures, high intelligence, instincts and stable temperaments and breed them back into the mainstream German Shepherds meant for families, and hopefully bring back the type of dogs I knew from long ago.
+The Family German Shepherds of my childhood, my Dad's young days and my Granddad's.

 Some of our dogs and past pups with their kids: